 Educational Research Human Ethics Committee

-Apply to the Educational Research Human Ethics Committee (ERHEC) if your research is conducted as part of pre-service and in-service teacher education and professional development or tertiary level professional practice.
+Apply to the Educational Research Human Ethics Committee (ERHEC) if your research is conducted as part of pre-service and in-service teacher education and professional development or tertiary level professional practice, or if your research will take place in a School with school-aged children.

 Examples of research applications that would be considered by ERHEC include: